 At this time of year the idea of attending college in sunny, warm Florida can seem awfully appealing.
-I recently visited two colleges in the Tampa area that attract many students from the northeast: Eckerd College and the University of Tampa.
+I recently visited two colleges in the Tampa area that attract many students from the northeast: Eckerd College & University of Tampa.

 Eckerd has 1,915 undergraduates and is situated on a beautiful 188-acre campus, located on the St. Petersburg waterfront.
 Its most popular major is business, but Eckerd is best known for its next most frequently chosen majors of environmental science, biology, and marine science and oceanography.

 Students’ connections with the water are evident in the sailing team’s fleet, hammocks lining the shoreline, and its active Waterfront Program, including docks, a boat ramp, and various watercraft that can be checked out with a student ID.
 The Eckerd College Search and Rescue Team is the only collegiate organization of its type: a highly trained group of student volunteers who work closely with the U.S. Coast Guard, 911 Emergency Medical Response and other state and local agencies to answer more than 500 maritime distress calls per year.

 Eckerd College has a laid-back atmosphere with a strong sense of community.
 Photo by Elise Rolle CC-BY-SA-4.0 from Wiki Media